Findings - 2021 Facilities Assessment Project

 - New approaches to providing services

 While each location has challenges and concerns unique to the type of services delivered from that building, there were common problems across all sites.
-Forty-seven percent of the facilities are of an age that exceeds the average useful life of a building, which is 50 years, and only two were constructed within the last 20 years.
+Nearly half of City facilities are over 50 years old, and only two were constructed within the last 20 years.
 The majority of the facilities do not support modern operations or current trends in sustainable, resilient, equitable work places.
-In general, the consultants found that Corvallis’ portfolio lags behind other, similar cities, which not only presents hurdles to effective service delivery but also a challenge to employee recruitment and retention.

 The second step the consultants took was to determine the facility size that is necessary to provide adequate space for the City’s staff, materials, assets, and storage needs 20 years from today.
 This analysis resulted in square footage projections by building and by department for those buildings that house more than one department.
 The consultants found that City buildings are undersized today and that a 77% increase in space across the portfolio was needed to bring the facilities up to industry standards.
 Another 8% increase in space will be needed to accommodate service delivery in 20 years, for a total deficiency of 85%.